Australian Shepherd Blue Heeler Mix: Info, Pictures, Traits & Facts

 Due to their high intelligence, this mixed breed takes well to the training of all sorts.
 They are eager to please and quickly understand what you’re asking them.
 Most of the time, these traits make them easy to train.

-When left to their own devices, they will often attempt to make their own fun.
-Often, this behavior results in destructive behaviors, such as digging, eating things, and excessive chewing.
+However, when left to their own devices, they often attempt to make their own fun.
+Usually, this behavior results in destructive behaviors, such as digging, eating things, and excessive chewing.

-Luckily, training is an excellent way to keep their mind tired.
+Luckily, training is an excellent way to keep their mind occupied.
 Usually, you’ll need to do multiple sessions a day.
 Fifteen minutes is often all that you need per session.
 You’ll need to work on something new and challenging, of course.
-Usually, the problem with training these dogs is often finding new things to train them on.
+Usually, the problem with training the dogs is finding new things to teach them.

-You can also use puzzle toys and canine sports to keep these dogs entertained.
-Preferably, you should do a mixture of everything to provide your dog with a bit of variety.
+You can also use puzzle toys and canine sports to entertain your Australian Shepherd Blue Heeler.
+Preferably, you should do a combination of everything to provide your dog with a bit of variety.

 Grooming ✂️

+Australian Shepherd Blue Heelers require considerable grooming.
+They shed profusely and often need to be brushed daily to keep it under control.
 Luckily, these brushing sessions can be quick.
-It only takes about 15 minutes to brush these dogs thoroughly; you’ll just need to do it often.
+It only takes about 15 minutes to brush them thoroughly; you’ll just need to do it often.

 Beyond that, they don’t require significant amounts of grooming.
-You should never trim an Australian Shepherd Blue Heeler Mix, as this can mess with their double-layered coat.
+You should never trim an Australian Shepherd Blue Heeler Mix, which can damage their double-layered coat.

-The bottom layer of their coat is designed to keep them warm, while the top layer is waterproof and weather resistant.
+The bottom layer of their coat is designed to keep them warm, while the top layer is waterproof and weather-resistant.
 It keeps the bottom layer dry and stable so it can do its job.
 If you trim their fur down, their undercoat will start to show through their upper coat.
-This situation can make the upper coat unable to do its job.

 Health and Conditions ❤️

 Since this is a mixed breed, they are often healthier than purebred dogs.
-They are inheriting from a larger gene pool, which reduces the chance of genetic conditions.
-Furthermore, both their parent breeds are bred as working animals, and these breeders usually prioritize health.
-Companion breeds are often less healthy because appearance is focused on.
+Australian Shepherd Blue Heelers are bred from a larger gene pool, which reduces the chance of genetic conditions.
+Furthermore, both their parents are bred as working animals, and the breeders usually prioritize their health.

-Eye conditions are common in each parent breed, so it makes sense that they would also be common in this mixed breed.
+Eye conditions are common in each parent.
 These conditions can include progressive retinal atrophy, which can eventually cause blindness.
 Collie eye is somewhat common but unlikely in this mixed breed.
 They don’t have enough Collie genetics to inherit this condition regularly.

 Purchasing puppies from qualified breeders can prevent many of these conditions.
-However, many do not have genetic tests, so even the best breeder cannot avoid all possible genetic conditions.
+However, some do not have genetic tests, and even the best breeder cannot avoid all possible genetic conditions.

 - Skin irritation